2025 NHRA Mission Foods Drag Racing Series

 The 2025 NHRA Mission Foods Drag Racing Series season was the 70th season of the National Hot Rod Association's top drag racing competition.

-The season was announced on July 10, 2024.
+The season schedule was announced on July 10, 2024.
 This season featured the 60th anniversary of the NHRA Finals.
-The NHRA hosted 20 national events, with 19 hosting professional classes, with the NHRA Finals being exclusively for lower-tier sportsman classes because of weather.
+The NHRA hosted 20 national events, with 19 hosting professional classes, with the NHRA Finals being exclusively for lower-tier sportsman classes due to the weather.
 Top Fuel and Funny Car competed at 19 national events.
-Pro Stock and Pro Stock Motorcycle will compete at 17 and 16 events, respectively.
-There was All-Star Call Out races, which are based on a format used by the Discovery television program Street Outlaws: No Prep Kings, where the drivers select their opponents in early rounds.
+Pro Stock and Pro Stock Motorcycle will compete at 17 and 14 events, respectively.
+There was also All-Star Call Out races, which are based on a format used by the Discovery television program Street Outlaws: No Prep Kings, where the drivers select their opponents in early rounds.

-The Arizona Nationals & Winternationals switched spots on the schedule besides that the schedule was unchanged from the 2024 season.
-The event at Virginia Motorsports Park will have a modified to a two-day format with all 3 qualifying sessions taking place on Saturday similar to the prior season.
+The Arizona Nationals & Winternationals switched spots on the schedule for this particular season outside of that the schedule was unchanged from the 2024 season.
+The event at Virginia Motorsports Park had a modified to a two-day format with all 3 qualifying sessions taking place on Saturday very similar to the prior season.

-The 2025 season is the first since 1971 to begin without John Force behind the wheel of a Funny Car, as he is still recovering from his crash in Virginia in 2024, with Jack Beckman running the PEAK Funny Car full time for the season.
-Force announced his retirement from driving on November 13, 2025, during the Finals.
+The 2025 season was also the first since 1971 to begin a brand new season without John Force behind the wheel of a Funny Car, as he is still recovering from his crash in Virginia in 2024, with Jack Beckman running the PEAK Funny Car full time for the season.
+Force would later announce his retirement from driving on November 13, 2025, during the NHRA Finals.
 Tony Schumacher also began the season without a ride, as he joined Rick Ware Racing a few days before the Gatornationals, leaving little time to put a team together for him at the event.
 Blake Alexander joined Chad Green Motorsports in Funny Car, starting a second team under CGM, to be shared with Hunter Green.
 Replacing him on Jim Head's team is former Pro Mod driver Spencer Hyde.
 JCM Racing announced an all-female nitro team made up of Alexis DeJoria and Ida Zetterström in Funny Car and Top Fuel, respectively.
 Part-time driver Bobby Bode III began the season in DeJoria's former car.
 In Pro Stock, Greg Stanfield announced a full-time return driving for Elite Motorsports.

 Schedule

-schedule was released on July 10, 2024.
+the schedule released on July 10, 2024, with categories on December 11, 2024.